tasmota/docs/docs/Berry.md

     > gpio.dac_voltage(25, 1250)    # set voltage to 1250mV
     1255
     ```
-    Function returns closes voltage found.
+    The function returns the closest voltage found.
 In this case it's 1255 for setting to 1250.

 ### I2S